 In accordance with Montgomery County Code Section 22A-21(c), the Planning Department is required to refer a copy of the variance request to the County Arborist in the Montgomery County Department of Environmental Protection for a recommendation prior to acting on the request.
 The Applicant's request was forwarded to the County Arborist on February 17, 2021.
-Any response received will be presented at the time of the Planning Board Hearing.

-Staff Recommendation on the Variance
+Recommendation on the Variance

-As a result of the above findings, Staff recommends approval of the Applicant's request for a variance from the Forest Conservation Law to remove one subject tree associated with the application.
+As a result of the above findings, the Planning Board approves the Applicant's request for a variance from the Forest Conservation Law to remove one subject tree associated with the application.

-f. provides safe, well-integrated parking, circulation patterns, building massing and, where required, open spaces and site amenities;

-The Project provides adequate, safe, and efficient parking and circulation patterns.
+- 6. The development provides safe, well-integrated parking, circulation patterns, building massing and, where required, open spaces and site amenities. - The Project provides adequate, safe, and efficient parking and circulation patterns.
 The Project consolidates the cellar access and loading driveway entrances on Cameron Street to limit impacts to the pedestrian environment along the Cameron Street frontage.
 The building provides pedestrian entrances from Cameron Street to contribute to an active streetscape.
 The surface parking lot driveway on the northern end of the Cameron Street cul-de-sac bulb is to remain.
-The Project provides a safe and well-integrated building located just outside the Silver Spring CBD.

-g. substantially conforms with the recommendations of the applicable master plan and any guidelines approved by the Planning Board that implement the applicable plan;
+The Project provides a safe and well-integrated building located just outside the Silver Spring CBD. - 7.
+The development substantially conforms to the recommendations of the applicable master plan and any guidelines approved by the Planning Board that implement the applicable plan.